published 10/8/2024

 What’s Next?

 I’m going to continue investing all of my free time (and hopefully some of my professional time) into MoQ.
-But the time that would have been spent arguing to be better spent actually implementing cool shit.
-The next step is a conferencing demo.
+But the time that would have been spent arguing to be better spent actually implementing cool shit: the next step is a conferencing demo.

 I would highly encourage that anyone else do the same.
 If you’re an individual, startup, or a massive company alike, I would recommend that you don’t block on the IETF.
+It’s a great organization, but standards are an intentionally slow process designed by committee and all of the baggage that entails.

+I think MoQ needs to move faster.
 Use the tech that is available today (ex.
 WebTransport + WebCodecs) instead of a promised standard.
 You can always hit me up on Discord if you want to use MoQ and crave more advice.
 I can’t promise that it will be good advice though.